-I have been mulling over several articles regarding morality that I have read in the last few days prior to the great day in the Jewish calendar, Yom Kippur.
-Yom Kippur is all about personal stock taking.
-It is a calling to account for individual Jews, as a community, under G-d’s sovereignty – all of us together, mulling over the Kantian question, how would an ideal person and/or an ideal community behave if such things were possible.
+I have been mulling over several articles regarding morality that I have read in the last few days before the great day in the Jewish calendar, Yom Kippur.
+Yom Kippur is all about personal stock-taking.
+It is a calling to account for individual Jews, as a community, under G-d’s sovereignty – all of us together, mulling over the Kantian question, how would an ideal person and a society as a whole behave if such things were possible.

-I, also, have been working on launching my website, askabigailproductions, and continuing with my daily activities, which this week included attending the UN Women‘s Committee Luncheon in Ottawa honoring Joy Smith, an MP who has weorked long and hard on female and child traficking and the launch of Jonathon Kay’s new book, “The Truthers” at the JPPL, (Jewish Public Library) in Montreal.
+I, also, have been working on launching my website and continuing with my daily activities, which this week included attending the UN Women‘s Committee Luncheon in Ottawa honouring Joy Smith, an MP who has worked long and hard on female and child trafficking and the launch of Jonathon Kay’s new book, “The Truthers” at the Jewish Public Library in Montreal.

-We do live in a complex world and becoming a “truther” may be one of the pitfalls of not keeping up.
-If this subject interests you at all I refer you to a Canadian film which I happened to catch while on an Air Canada flight yesterday.
+We do live in a complex world, and becoming a “truther” may be one of the pitfalls of not keeping up.
+If this subject interests you, I refer you to a Canadian film that I happened to catch while on an Air Canada flight yesterday.